NUbots/NUbots/module/skill/GPT/README.md

 ## Emits

-`message::skill::Say`: A Task requesting to speak using the output of the GPT model based on the input request.
+- `message::skill::Say`: A Task requesting to speak using the output of the GPT model based on the input request.

 ## Dependencies

+- Director
 - **nlohmann::json**: For JSON data serialization and deserialization.
 - **utility::openai::openai**: A utility to interface with the OpenAI API.